mako-framework/docs/05_learn_more/00_views.md

 	{% endforeach %}
 	</ul>

 Another useful feature is template inheritance.
 This allows you to define a parent "wrapper" view that you can easily extend.
-Lets say you save the following template as ```arent.tpl.php```:
+Lets say you save the following template as ```parent.tpl.php```:

 	<!DOCTYPE html>
 	<html lang="en">